arjunkmrm/babelfish/README.md

+## About

-This is a project [Valli](https://github.com/vallipichappan) and I built for Angelhack's HackSingapore 2024.
+This is a project [Valli](https://github.com/vallipichappan) and I built for angelhack's HackSingapore 2024.
+- **Problem statement:**
-- Problem statement: Navigating banking applications is tough.
-Many useful features end up not even being used.
-How can we make navigating banking applications so simple, that even your grandma would love to use it.
+    - Navigating banking applications is tough.
+    - Many useful features end up not even being used.
+    - *How can we make navigating banking applications so simple, that even your grandma would love to use it.*
+- **Solution:**
-- Solution: Create generative user interfaces on the fly based on user interaction in any language.
-Don't navigate the UI, let the UI navigate to you.
+    - Create generative user interfaces on the fly based on user interaction in any language.
+    - *Say goodbye to navigating through the UI, let the UI navigate to you.*

 It utilizes [Vercel AI SDK v3.0](https://github.com/vercel/ai) to implement Generative UI.
 It's developed based on the sample code provided in the [official documentation](https://sdk.vercel.ai/docs/concepts/ai-rsc).